 3. Artificial Intelligence Engineer Master’s Program

-Simplilearn's Artificial Intelligence certification course, in collaboration with IBM, gives training on the skills required for a successful career in AI.
+Simplilearn's Artificial Intelligence course, in collaboration with IBM, gives training on the skills required for a successful career in AI.
 Throughout this exclusive training program, you'll master Deep Learning, Machine Learning, and the programming languages required to excel in this domain and kick-start your career in Artificial Intelligence.

 4. Simplilearn’s Artificial Intelligence (AI) Capstone Project

 Simplilearn’s Artificial Intelligence (AI) Capstone project will give you an opportunity to implement the skills you learned in the masters of AI.
 With dedicated mentoring sessions, you’ll know how to solve a real industry-aligned problem.
 You'll learn various AI-based supervised and unsupervised techniques like Regression, Multinomial Naïve Bayes, SVM, Tree-based algorithms, NLP, etc. The project is the final step in the learning path and will help you to showcase your expertise to employers.

 Reasons to Get an Artificial Intelligence Certification: The Key Takeaways